Lowe’s Media Network - Self Service

 Reflections

-This project reinforced the value of deep collaboration across engineering, product management, and research.
+This was my first solo project, so it reinforced the value of deep collaboration across engineering, product management, and research.
 Working within technical constraints required thoughtful hand offs, and aligning with the design system ensured cohesion across Lowe’s Media Network.

 Next Steps